 Avoiding closing costs

-As a lender, I can offer to pay a home buyers closing costs or prepaids.
-I can pay a portion or all of your closing costs, depending on the loan amount.
-Here’s how it works.
-I secure a higher interest rate on the loan and wrap the closing costs into the total mortgage owed.
+Lenders can sometimes arrange to cover a portion or all of your closing costs, depending on the loan amount.
+Here’s how it works: They can arrange a slightly higher interest rate on the loan and wrap the closing costs into the total mortgage owed.
 This option makes sense for buyers who may want to save their cash or can’t secure the cash to pay the closing fees.
-Not all lenders are able to offer this option, so if you’re considering it, please contact me or check with your lender first.
-You can also avoid upfront closing costs by negotiating with the seller to pay them for you.
+Not all lenders are able to offer this option, so check with your lender first.
+You can also do something similar by negotiating with the seller to give you a credit at closing equal to the amount of your closings costs and prepaids.
+Of course the seller will subtract this (in their minds at least) from the price they are receiving for the home, so likely you will pay a little more for the home than you would otherwise to achieve this; but you get the benefit of conserving more cash for your needs when you purchase a new home.